Willochs316/alx-backend-python/README.md

 # alx-backend-python

-The project is a Python backend for learning web development with Python
+The project is a Python backend for learning backend development with Python